Novel coronavirus, COVID-19

 - COVID-19 vaccinations are available to individuals who qualify according to state guidance.
-PacMed will begin to offer the vaccine after a stable supply can be secured.
-We expect this by late spring.
+PacMed is partnering with public health partners in a mass vaccination effort.
 Learn more.

-- PacMed recommends public testing for COVID-19.
+- PacMed is recommends public testing for COVID-19.
 Visit our COVID-19 Testing page for details.

 - PacMed is offering in-person and virtual visits for patients to address your medical concerns.
 Schedule now online, through MyChart or by calling 1.888.472.2633.